-Do not give Nurofen for Children to children who:
+2. What you need to know before you use Nurofen for Children Do not give Nurofen for Children to children who:

-- are allergic to ibuprofen or other similar painkillers (NSAIDs) or to any of the other ingredients of this medicine (listed in section 6) have ever suffered from shortness of breath, asthma, a runny nose, - swelling on their face and/or hands or hives after using acetylsalicylic acid (aspirin) or other similar painkillers (NSAIDs) • have ever had gastrointestinal bleeding or perforation, related to previous use of NSAIDs currently have or have had recurrent stomach/duodenal ulcers - (peptic ulcers) or bleeding (two or more episodes of proven ulceration or bleeding) have severe liver or severe kidney failure - have severe heart failure have inherited problems coping with fructose/fruit sugar (see important information about the ingredients) - have bleeding of the brain (cerebrovascular bleeding) or other active bleeding • suffer from blood clotting disorders as ibuprofen may increase - bleeding time have unclarified blood-formation disturbances - have severe dehydration (through vomiting, diarrhoea or lack of drinking)
+- Are allergic to ibuprofen or other similar painkillers (NSAIDs) or to any of the other ingredients of this medicine (listed in Section 6) - Have ever suffered from shortness of breath, asthma, a runny nose, swelling on their face and/or hands or hives after using acetylsalicylic acid or other similar pain killers (NSAIDs) - Have ever had gastrointestinal bleeding or perforation, related to previous use of NSAIDs - Currently have or have had recurrent stomach/duodenal ulcers (peptic ulcers) or bleeding (to or more episodes of proven ulceration or bleeding) - Have sever liver or severe kidney failure - Have severe heart failure - Have inherited problems coping with fructose/fruit sugar (see important information about the ingredients)

-Do not take if you are in the last 3 months of pregnancy
+- Have bleeding of the brain (cerebrovascular bleeding) or other active bleeding - Suffer from blood clotting disorders as ibuprofen may increase bleeding time - Have unclarified blood-formation disturbances - Have severe dehydration (through vomiting, diarrhoea or lack of drinking) - Do not take if you are in the last 3 months of pregnancy

+Warnings and precautions:

-Warnings and precautions Talk to your doctor or pharmacist before using this product if your child
+Talk to your doctor or pharmacist before using this product if your child:

-- has certain hereditary blood formation disorders (e.g. acute intermittent porphyria) - suffers from coagulation disturbances has certain diseases of the skin (systemic lupus erythematosus (SLE) - or mixed connective tissue disease) has or has ever had bowel disease (ulcerative colitis or Crohn's disease) as these conditions may be exacerbated - (see section 4 'possible side effects' has ever had or currently has high blood pressure and/or heart - has reduced renal function has liver disorders.
-In prolonged administration of Nurofen regular checking of the liver values, the kidney function, as well as of the - blood count, is required. • caution should be advised if other medicines are taken which could increase the risk of ulceration or bleeding, such as oral corticosteroids (such as prednisolone), medicines for thinning the blood (such as warfarin), selective serotonin-reuptake inhibitors (a medicine for depression) or anti-platelet agents - (such as acetylsalicylic acid). • is taking another NSAID medicine (including COX-2 inhibitors such as celecoxib or etoricoxib) as taking these together should be avoided (see section "taking other medicines") - Undesirable effects may be minimised by using the minimum effective dose for the shortest duration. - In general, the habitual use of (several sorts of) analgesics can lead to lasting severe kidney problems.
-This risk may be increased under physical stain associated with loss of salt and dehydration.
-Therefore it should be avoided. - Prolonged use of any type of painkiller for headaches can make them worse.
-If this situation is experienced or suspected, medical advice should be obtained and treatment should be discontinued The diagnosis of medication overuse headache (MOH) should be suspected in patients who have frequent or daily headaches despite (or because of) the regular use of headache medications. - has or has had asthma or allergic diseases as shortness of breath - suffers from hayfever, nasal polyps or chronic obstructive respiratory disorders an increased risk of allergic reactions exists.
+- Has an infection please see heading 'Infections' below - Has certain hereditary blood formation disorders (e.g. acute intermittent porphyria) - Suffers from coagulation disturbances - Has certain diseases of the skin (systemic lupus erythematosus (SLE) or mixed connective tissue disease - Has or has ever had bowel disease (ulcerative colitis or Crohn's disease) as these conditions may be exacerbated Has ever had or currently has high blood pressure and/or heart failure - Has reduced renal function - Has liver disorders.
+In prolonged administration of Nurofen regular checking of the liver values, the kidney function, as well as of the blood count, is required - Caution should be advised if other medicines are taken which could increase the risk of ulceration or bleeding, such as oral corticosteroids (such as prednisolone), medicines for thinning the blood (such as warfarin), selective serotonin-reuptake inhibitors (a medicine for depression) or anti-platelet agents (such as acetylsalicylic acid). - Is taking another NSAID medicine (including COS-2 inhibitors such as celecoxib or etoricoxib) as taking these together should be avoided Undesirable effects may be minimised by using the minimum effective dose for the shortest duration - In general, the habitual use of (several sorts of) analgesics can lead to lasting severe kidney problems.
+This risk may be increased under physical strain associated with loss of salt and dehydration.
+Therefore, it should be avoided. - Prolonged use of any type of painkiller for headaches can make them worse.
+If this situation is experienced or suspected, medical advice should be obtained and treatment should be discontinued.
+The diagnosis of medication overuse headache (MOH) should be suspected in patients who have frequent or daily headaches despite (or because of) the regular use of headache medications - Has or has had asthma or allergic diseases s shortness of breath may occur - Suffers from hay-fever, nasal polyps or chronic obstructive respiratory disorders an increased risk of allergic reactions exists.
 The allergic reactions may present as asthma attacks (so called analgesic asthma).
-Quincke's oedema or urticaria - Serious skin reactions (such as Steven-Johnson syndrome) have been reported very rarely in association with the use of NSAIDs.

-The use of Nurofen for Children should be stopped immediately at the first appearance of skin rash, mucosal lesions, or any other signs of allergic reactions.
-During chicken pox (varicella) it is advisable to avoid use of - Nurofen for Children have just undergone major surgery as medical surveillance is - is dehydrated as there is a risk of renal impairment in dehydrated children
+Quincke's oedema or urticaria. - During chicken pox (varicella) it is advisable to avoid use of Nurofen for Children - Have just undergone major surgery as medical surveillance is required - Is dehydrated as there is a risk of renal impairment in dehydrated children